Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Position and Angular Resolutions

-where the stochastic term $a$ is motivated by the sampling fluctuations in the contributing Si pads.
-Data and MC are fitted with this parameterization as it provides the best fit quality.
-At low energy, where multiple Coulomb scattering (MCS) is not negligible, a small difference between data and simulation including finite DWC resolution is observed and probably due to the straight-line extrapolation used in the simulation of the DWC measurements (see Section~\ref{sec:datasimu}).
-For positron energies greater than 100~\GeV, the simulation including finite DWC resolution reproduces well the data position resolution and the quadratic difference between the two simulations agrees with the DWC tracking resolution.
-This confirms a good modelling of the DWC measurements in the simulation.
-In this energy range, the intrinsic position resolution from the simulation, better than 0.8\mm, gives a good estimation of the intrinsic resolution which can be obtained with the tested device close to the electromagnetic shower maximum.
-With a better tracking and a full beamline simulation, the layer position resolution reproduces the findings from the 2016 beam tests~\cite{HGCAL-2016TB}.
+where the stochastic term $a$ was motivated by the sampling fluctuations in the contributing Si pads.
+The results of the fits are displayed in Fig.~\ref{fig:EMPosRes_2} and given in Table~\ref{tab-xyposition}.
+Below 100~\GeV, where multiple Coulomb scattering (MCS) is not negligible, a small difference between data and simulation including finite DWC resolution is observed and is probably due to the imprecision of the straight-line extrapolation used in the simulation of the DWC measurements (see Section~\ref{sec:datasimu}).
+For positron energies greater than 100~\GeV, the simulation including the finite DWC resolution reproduces well the data.
+Subtracting in quadrature the resolution obtained in the data from the intrinsic resolution obtained in the simulation is in good agreement with the DWC tracking resolution discussed in Section~\ref{sec:datasimu}.
+In this energy range, the CE-E intrinsic position resolution obtained from the simulation, which is less than 0.8\mm, is a good estimate of the intrinsic resolution that can be obtained close to the electromagnetic shower maximum.
+With a better tracking and a full beamline simulation, these results are consistent with those reported in~\cite{HGCAL-2016TB}.